 Tennis Canada is guided by a volunteer Board of Directors, which is elected by the provincial tennis associations for a two-year term.
 Administration and coordination of Tennis Canada's development department and the international championships is based at the Aviva Centre on the campus of York University in Toronto.
 Tennis Canada also operates an office at IGA Stadium in Montreal.

 Wheelchair tennis is integrated into the Tennis Canada strategic plan and delivered via the high performance, and events departments.
-The development of the sport is led by the director of wheelchair tennis and the National Coach.
+The development of the sport is led by the director of high performance programs and administration.

 Funding

 Tennis Canada